DataDog/integrations-extras/1e/README.md

 ### Verify

-Install the 1E Dashboard integration if you have not already done so.

-Open the 1E Dashboard.
+Install the 1E Dashboard integration if you have not already done so, and then open the 1E Dashboard.

-If integration has been configured correctly, the dashboard will show data in each tile.
-If you have only just installed 1E, then you will have to wait for 1E to complete processing metrics, which happens once every 24 hours (by default this starts at midnight UTC).
+If the integration has been configured correctly, the dashboard will show data in each tile.
+If this is your first time installing 1E, you will have to wait for 1E to finish processing metrics, which happens once every 24 hours (by default this starts at midnight UTC).

-If you are familiar with using 1E, then you can confirm data is available by signing in to the 1E portal and viewing in the **Experience Analytics** app.
-You need to sign in as a user that is assigned in 1E to either the **Full Administrator** role or **Experience Viewers** role.
+If you are familiar with using 1E, you can confirm data is available in the **Experience Analytics** app in the 1E portal.
+Note you must sign in as a user that is assigned in 1E to either the **Full Administrator** role or **Experience Viewers** role.

-Please refer to [Datadog documentation][5] for more details about creating, adding, and customizing your dashboards.
+Refer to the [Datadog documentation][5] for more details about creating, adding, and customizing your dashboards.

 ### Using 1E Dashboard

-You can use the 1E Dashboard to view digital employee experience scores, trends and device metrics reported by 1E in Datadog.
+You can use the 1E Dashboard to view digital employee experience scores, trends, and device metrics reported by 1E in Datadog.
 Experience data helps you visualize your end-users' experience of IT service delivery across your enterprise.

-Once you have the 1E Dashboard, you can view 1E metrics like:
+Once you have the 1E Dashboard, you can view 1E metrics such as the following:

 - Application crashes
 - Application hangs